 The Writing Topic Funnel Printable

-After reading all about Topic Funnels in The Writer's Jungle, I decided to create a printable based on Julie's ideas.
+After reading all about Topic Funnels, I decided to create a printable based on Julie's ideas.
 It helped us to visualize what we were trying to do and narrow down a topic my daughter could then work with without feeling overwhelmed.

 You can download a copy for yourself.
 Hopefully, it will help you work on topic funneling with your children.
 For current subscribers, you can find this in the Chocolate Closet.

 Do you struggle with teaching your children to write?
 Check out all our Brave Writer posts HERE.

 Hi, I’m Dachelle.
 I’m a homeschooling mom of 3 in the South.
 I love chocolate and have been known to hide it from my children.
 I can often be found reading a good book (or even sometimes just an okay book) and enjoying a jar of Nutella — don’t judge.
 I blog, here, at HideTheChocolate.com when I’m not creating book clubs and making lists…lots and lots of lists (it’s an addiction).
 Learn more…